Kashmir Fast Facts

 November 2003 - India agrees to a Pakistani offer of a ceasefire along their borders in the disputed region of Kashmir.
 The ceasefire goes into effect November 26 and is the first ceasefire in 14 years.

-January 4, 2004 - India's Prime Minister Atal Bihari Vajpayee meets with Pakistan's president Pervez Musharraf in Islamabad for a one-hour meeting.
+January 4, 2004 - India's Prime Minister Atal Bihari Vajpayee meets with Pakistan's President Musharraf in Islamabad for a one-hour meeting.
 It is their first direct contact in two years.

 June 2004 - India and Pakistan's foreign secretaries meet for talks, the first detailed discussions between the two countries in six years.